neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 # Searching

-Multiple layers, many rows, only search visible rows How do we search for <tab> if whitespace is transformed?
+Multiple Layers, many Rows, only search visible Rows How do we search for <tab> if whitespace is transformed?
-Is <tab> preserved through layers?  just *rendered* wide, later?
+Is <tab> preserved through Layers?  just *rendered* wide, later?
-We want to search entire file, but rendered file could be huge Use rolling window, asking PFile for rows of text
+We want to search entire file, but rendered file could be huge Use rolling window, asking PFile for Rows of text
-Need to remember Row num, offset into row, length
+Need to remember Row num, offset into Row, length
-What if match spans multiple rows?
+What if match spans multiple Rows?
 How greedy is "."?  -- VERY. it matches \n
     Test `.` against `\n` and `.*` against entire file!
 Start basic: Search => ∀ get_row(n), regex match